-- 1. Bartons Primary School will comply with the information sharing aspects of KCSiE 2023 which are outlined at para 2 - 2.
-Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-Schools and colleges have clear powers to share, hold and use information for these purposes. - 3.
-As part of meeting a child's needs, it is important for governing bodies and proprietors to recognise the importance of information sharing between practitioners and local agencies.
-This should include ensuring arrangements are in place that set out clearly the processes and principles for sharing information within the school or college and with children's social care, the safeguarding partners, other organisations, agencies, and practitioners as required. - 4.
-School staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care. - 5.
+- 4. School and college staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care. - 5.
 It is important that governing bodies and proprietors are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure. - 6.
 Governing bodies and proprietors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
 This includes: - a) Being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'. - b) Understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
 This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk.
-(Para 119 KCSiE 2023) - c) For schools, not providing pupils' personal data where the serious harm test under the legislation is met.
-For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met, they must withhold providing the data in compliance with schools'

-obligations under the Data Protection Act 2018 and the UK GDPR.
-Where in doubt schools should seek independent legal advice.
+(Para 118 KCSiE 2024) - c) For schools, not providing pupils' personal data where the serious harm test under the legislation is met.
+For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met, they must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
+Where in doubt schools should seek independent legal advice. - 7.
+The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - 8.
+Further details on information sharing can be found - in Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing. - Information Sharing May 2024: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
+The seven golden rules for sharing information will be especially useful.